replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

      * `APP_SLUG` with the unique slug for the application.
      * `VERSION_LABEL` with the label for the version of the application to install.
 For example, `--app-version-label=3.0.1`.

 After the installation command finishes, note the `Kotsadm` and `Login with password (will not be shown again)` fields in the output of the installation command.

-Then, log in to the admin console to complete the application setup, run preflight checks, and deploy.
+1. Log in to the admin console to complete the application setup, run preflight checks, and deploy.
 See [Completing Application Setup and Deploying](installing-app-setup).

 ## Install with High Availability Mode